1: Disinfect the Dead

 “What’s a drone got to do to get a tax break?”
 She laughed once, an empty, nervous sound.

-Yellow eyelights scanned the room again and again, searching for a neglected detail, a way out.
-The yellow light drains from the screen, and eventually the head hangs, staring at the floor.
+Yellow eyelights scanned the room again and again, searching for any neglected detail, a way out.
+The amber light drained from behind the glass, and eventually the head hung, staring at the floor.
 J reached up to grab her hair, pulling, twisting it out of place.
 With each tug, it felt like yanking the worries out of her, just a bit.

 This was a trap.
 How could she get out?
 How?
 Hm… Whatever field resisted her attempts to destroy the windows, that had to cost energy, right?
 Simple physics.
 Whatever fueled this ‘ward’ had to be weakened with every rightful destruction averted.

 Except there was something else depleted with each attempt.
 J watched her oil reserved tick down, minute by minute.
 J had no reason to think she’d outlast this ‘ward’.
-But a disassembly drone was made of better stuff than anything a worker cobbled together — J was fueled by those workers.
+But a disassembly drone was made of superior components than anything a worker cobbled together.
 She had to try—

 Something moved outside the window.
-A glowing pair of yellow eyes, familiar blades sawing at electrical wiring, and punching through the glass imprisoning her.
+A glowing pair of yellow eyes, familiar sword-blades sawing at electrical wiring, and punching through the glass imprisoning her.

 “V,” J greeted.
 “A late but welcome arrival.
 Had trouble cleaning up down there?”